snie2012/snie_archived.github.io/_posts/2017-01-06-representation-as-tools-to-human-mind.md

 ---
 layout: post
-title: "Languages, mathematical notations, graphics are all representations, with which..."
+title: "Languages, mathematical notations, graphics are all representations, which..."
 date: 2017-01-06
 comments: false
 excerpt: Languages, mathematical notations, graphics are all representations, which allows development of complex ideas.